igsr/gca_1000genomes_website/_faq/there-any-gene-expression-data-available-1000-genomes-project-samples.md

 ---
-title: "Is there any gene expression data available for the 1000 genomes project samples?"
+title: "Is there any gene expression data available for the 1000 Genomes Project samples?"
 faq_tags:
   - gene-expression
   - rnaseq